ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **A**.
 The `sudo` command is only available to system administrators.
-It is a command used to run a specific software as root, that is, with administrator privileges, e.g. when installing a software tool centrally on the current machine.
-For security reasons, but also because installing software centrally impacts all other users and might break the existing setup, individual users do _not_ have the rights to use `sudo`.
-If you end up calling `sudo` by mistake, just press <kbd>Ctrl-C</kbd> when you are prompted for your password to terminate the attempt, e.g.
+It is a command used to run a specific software as root, that is, with administrator privileges.
+First of all, for security reasons, users do _not_ have the rights to use `sudo`.
+Second, `sudo` is often used to install a software tool _centrally_ on the current machine for _all_ users.
+If you think about it, it would wreak havoc if any user would be able to install or update software that other users use.

+Now, if you do call `sudo`, **the system administrators will be notified automatically, and you will most likely get a follow-up email from them.
+Please respond to such email messages, if you get one.**
+That said, if you end up using `sudo`, press <kbd>Ctrl-C</kbd> when you are prompted for your password to terminate the attempt to interrupt the command call, e.g.

 ```sh
 $ sudo make install